-Bien Hoa – Dong Nai is known for many outstanding relics and scenic spots such as: Tran Bien Temple of Literature, Ong Pagoda, Buu Long scenic area… But it seems that there is a forgotten relic located right in the heart of the city.
-Located in Quang Vinh ward, Bien Hoa ancient citadel – a national historical relic over 200 years old containing valuable historical values - is being proposed as a square to serve the people..
+Bien Hoa – Dong Nai is known for many outstanding relics and scenic spots, such as: Tran Bien Temple of Literature, Ong Pagoda, Buu Long scenic area… But it seems that there is a forgotten relic located right in the heart of the city.
+Located in Quang Vinh ward, the ancient citadel of Bien Hoa – a national historical relic over 200 years old with significant historical value – is being proposed as a square to serve the people.

 History of Bien Hoa Citadel

-Then, at the beginning of the Nguyen Dynasty, in 1834, Emperor Minh Mang rebuilt it with soil, bricks and laterite, in the shape of an arc, built a number of new items.
-In 1837, the emperor continued to expand the Citadel with laterite in the Vauban style, and renamed it Bien Hoa Citadel.
-After many historical changes, the ancient citadel of Bien Hoa has now been reduced to about one hectare, and most of the citadel walls have been damaged.
+Then, at the beginning of the Nguyen Dynasty, in 1834, Emperor Minh Mang rebuilt it using soil, bricks, and laterite in an arc shape and constructed several new structures.
+In 1837, the emperor continued to expand the Citadel with laterite, in the Vauban style, and renamed it the Bien Hoa Citadel.
+After many historical changes, the ancient citadel of Bien Hoa has been reduced to about 1 hectare, and most of its walls are damaged.

-Bien Hoa Citadel was built as both a center for multi-faceted social activities and a military base with defensive significance for the Nguyen Dynasty’s local army at that time.
+Bien Hoa Citadel was built as both a center for multifaceted social activities and a military base of strategic defensive importance for the Nguyen Dynasty’s local army at the time.

 In 1944, the citadel fell under the control of Japanese fascists.
 After returning to Indochina for the second time, the French requisitioned this place as a barracks for their soldiers.
 During the period 1954-1975, the citadel did not change much in appearance, and the American imperialists reused all the structures left by the French colonialists.
 After 1975, Bien Hoa Citadel was taken over by the new government.